 S.No.
 Applicability Condition Justification of applicability 1 Project activities (PA) shall be implemented in domestic premises or in community-based kitchen The project activities involves deployment of ICS only in households i.e domestic premises.
 2 The project stove is a single pot or multi pot portable or an in-situ cookstove using only woody biomass; The project stoves are single pot or multi pot devices and are using only woody biomass/charcoal.

-3 Project stoves to be implemented shall have specified high-power thermal efficiency of at least 25%; and The efficient cookstove introduced in the proposed project activity are 75,000 stove which have an efficiency of 45% as per the manufacturer's specifications and water boiling test results conducted by third parties Hence all the project stoves have thermal efficiency of more than 25%.
-4 Both 'Projects' and 'Large Projects' can use the methodology Each project activity will be Projects 5 Non-renewable biomass has been used in the project region since 31 December 1989, using survey methods or referring to published literature, official reports or statistics; and The decline of forest in Uganda has been identified supporting the claim that the biomass usage in the baseline scenario is non-renewable and that non-renewable biomass (NRB) has been used since 31 December 1989.
-Uganda is facing rapid deforestation, rate of which is increasing consistently over past decades.
-Between 1990 and 2000, Uganda lost an average of 86,500 hectares of forest per year.
-The amounts to an average annual deforestation rate of 1.76%.
-Between 2000 and 2005, the rate of forest change increased by 21.2% to 2.13% per annum.
-In total, between 1990 and 2005, Uganda lost 26.3% of its forest cover, or around 1,297,000 hectares.
-Measuring the total rate of habitat conversion (defined as change in forest area plus change in woodland area minus net plantation expansion) for the 1990-2005 interval, Uganda lost 24.7% of its forest and woodland habitat.
-Since forest cover has been decreasing steadily since 1990 it can be concluded that non-renewable biomass has been used in Uganda since 31 December 1989.
-6 For the specific case of biomass residues processed as a fuel (e.g. briquettes, wood chips), it shall be demonstrated that: (a) It is produced using exclusively renewable biomass (more than one type of biomass may be used). (b) The consumption of the fuel should be monitored during the crediting period and (c) Energy use for renewable biomass processing (e.g. shredding and compacting in the case of briquetting) may be considered as equivalent to the upstream emissions associated with the processing of the displaced fossil fuel and hence disregarded. project activity.
-7 The PA shall explain the proposed method for distribution of project devices including the method to avoid double counting of emission reductions such as unique identifications of product and end-user locations (e.g. project logo). described in Section 1.11.
-Each stove is issued with a unique ID which avoids 8 The PA shall also explain how the proposed procedures prevent double counting of emission reductions, for example to avoid that project stove manufacturers, wholesale providers or others claim credit for emission reductions from the project devices. signed by all manufacturers, distribution partners stating that they will not claim any emission reductions from the
+3 Project stoves to be implemented shall have specified high-power thermal efficiency of at least 25%; and All the project stoves have thermal efficiency of more than 25% 4 Both 'Projects' and 'Large Projects' can use the methodology Each project activity will be Projects 5 Non-renewable biomass has been used in the project region since 31 December 1989, using survey methods or referring to published literature, official reports or statistics; and Several studies have highlighted the pace of decline of natural forest in Kenya since 1960.
+The area under population has increased 4 times in the period of 80 years and this in turn has affected the environment.
+The forest ecosystems, which occupied 30% of the total surface of the country in 1930 has been reduced to 8.9% as by the year 2000.
+Thus it can be concluded that non- renewable biomass is in use in the project region.
+6 For the specific case of biomass residues processed as a fuel (e.g. briquettes, wood chips), it shall be demonstrated that: (a) It is produced using exclusively renewable biomass (more than one type of biomass may be used). (b) The consumption of the fuel should be monitored during the crediting period and (c) Energy use for renewable biomass processing (e.g. shredding and compacting in the case of briquetting) may be considered as equivalent to the upstream emissions associated with the processing of the displaced fossil fuel and hence disregarded.
+This condition is not relevant for the project activity.
+7 The PA shall explain the proposed method for distribution of project devices including the method to avoid double counting of emission reductions such as unique identifications of product and end-user locations (e.g. project logo).
+The method of distribution of stoves is described in Section 1.11.
+Each stove is issued with a unique ID which avoids double counting.
+8 The PA shall also explain how the proposed procedures prevent double counting of emission reductions, for example to avoid A distribution/exclusivity agreement is signed by all manufacturers, distribution partners stating that they will not claim that project stove manufacturers, any emission reductions from the wholesale providers or others claim credit distr ibuted cook stoves. for emission reductions from the project devices.